z0mbix/terraform-ecs-cluster/README.md

 Terraform ECS configuration
 ===========================

+Before you run this, you will need to set your VPC and Subnet IDs in **variables.tf**.
+You will also need to install terraform either by downloading it from the [Terraform Website](https://www.terraform.io/downloads.html) or if you use homebrew:

+    $ brew install terraform

 ## Small staging environment

 This is an example of creating a small ECS cluster staging environment.